Save the Children says staff missing after Myanmar massacre

 He did not see the moment they were killed, but said he believed some of them were Mo So villagers who reportedly got arrested by troops on Friday.
 He denied that those captured were members of locally organized militia groups.

-Myanmar's independent media reported on Friday that 10 Mo So villagers including children were arrested by the army and four members of the local paramilitary Border Guard Forces who went to negotiate for their release were reportedly tied up and shot in the head by the military.
+Myanmar's independent media reported on Friday that 10 Mo So villagers including children were arrested by the army.
+The media said that four members of the local paramilitary Border Guard Forces who went to negotiate for their release were reportedly tied up and shot in the head by the military.

 “It’s a heinous crime and the worst incident during Christmas.
 We strongly condemn that massacre as a crime against humanity,” said Banyar Khun Aung, director of the Karenni Human Rights Group.